Cornwall, Connecticut: History

 Lies down at its own risk in Cornwall;

 Cornwall also makes a glancing appearance in Wallace Stevens's late poem "Reality is an Activity of the Most August Imagination."

-Cornwall played a role in the establishment of Christianity in the Hawaiian Islands after a native Hawaiian died here of Typhus in 1818.
+Cornwall played a role in the establishment of Christianity in the Hawaiian Islands after a native Hawaiian died of Typhus in the town in 1818.
 This tragedy was instrumental in the Congregational church's 1820 outreach to the ‘Sandwich Islands’ at Kona, Hawaii.

 Geography

 Cornwall is in northwestern Litchfield County.
 It is bordered to the north by the town of Canaan, to the east by Goshen, to the south by Warren, to the southwest by Kent, and to the west, across the Housatonic River, by Sharon.
 According to the United States Census Bureau, the town of Cornwall has a total area of 120.0 km2, of which 119.3 km2 are land and 0.7 km2, or 0.55%, are water.
 The town contains a major portion of Mohawk State Forest.